 The Multiverse: Shop The Best Curation of Mushroom Products.

 We created The Multiverse to help you sort through the noise and make sure that the highest quality products are entering your body.
-We curate our brands following our Fung-YES and Fung-NO principles, which specify that all functional mushroom products on The Multiverse must only use the fruiting body of a mushroom.
-We vet products by what part of the mushroom they utilize, and how much they use to ensure you’re getting a viable dose (if you’re taking a product designed as a supplement).
+We curate our brands following our Fung-YES and Fung-NO principles, which specify that all functional mushroom products on The Multiverse must only use the fruiting body.
+We vet products by what part of fungi they utilize, and how much they use to ensure you’re getting a viable dose (if you’re taking a product designed as a supplement).

 This article was written in collaboration with Tim Huang, Product and Operations Manager of The Multiverse